cosmos/cosmos/WHITEPAPER.md

 context, and we provide more summaries of some proposals and their drawbacks in [Related Work](#related-work).

-Here we present Atom, a novel blockchain network architecture that addresses all of these problems.
-Atom is a network of many independent blockchains, called zones.
+Here we present Cosmos, a novel blockchain network architecture that addresses all of these problems.
+Cosmos is a network of many independent blockchains, called zones.
 The zones are powered by Tendermint Core [\[8\]][8], which provides a high-performance, consistent, secure [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine,